 The most important trait of chaplains and pastors is their willingness to simply, "Be present".
 We include the phrase "the power of presence" in our "tag line" because many residents and parishioners have said to one of us, "Thanks for simply being here today."
 We are reminded of Jesus who came to be among us.
-And, the clarion call of the Apostle James who urged, "This is true religion in the presence of our God and Father: to visit orphans and widows in their distress."
+The clarion call of the Apostle James urged, "This is true religion in the presence of our God and Father to visit orphans and widows in their distress."
 (James 1:26)

-A good chaplain or pastor also possesses counseling skills, understands and embraces different models for grief and loss, traumatic events; and, motivates others, just to name a few.
+A good chaplain or pastor also possesses counseling skills, embraces different models for grief and loss, and motivates others just to name a few.
 However, there will be issues about which the Care Provider might be unaware.
 Thus we are always learning!
 Issues of sexuality, for instance, can be very challenging in residential care.

 Such chaplains are also grounded in a biblical foundation for ministry to seniors (well over 250 biblical references mention the needs and life of seniors).

-Chaplains Today seeks to provide short articles on a wide range of topics regarding pastoral care.
-We invite others to provide further practical insights by submitting articles.
+Chaplains Today seeks to provide short articles on a wide range of topics regarding important pastoral care.

 Daryl has over thirty five years of teaching and ministry experience in the local church, seminary and various chaplain settings, including senior care homes.
 He has developed an effective model for adult spiritual formation and learning.
 After twenty years of teaching and administrative work in graduate schools, he and his wife, Shirley, moved to Kelowna, B.C., where he now serves as a chaplain at a complex level seniors’ community and she manages websites.